Register For Our Mailing List

 Authors of articles in Firstlinks are investors and market practitioners with long careers in senior management positions.
 Firstlinks shares both their knowledge and their battle scars.
 Our community discusses ideas from an informed and impartial point of view, without pushing products or promoting services.

-Firstlinks is supported by long-term sponsors and it does not accept one-off advertising or paid promotions.
-It was acquired by Morningstar Australasia in October 2019 to enable an expansion of its services and audience.
+Firstlinks is supported by long-term sponsors not one-off advertising or paid promotions.
+It was acquired by Morningstar Australasia in 2019 to enable an expansion of its services and audience.

 Firstlinks does not provide financial advice, and we do not know the personal or financial circumstances of any of our readers.
 We believe there is a strong need for investors to access quality financial writing, both to hear the different sides of any investment opportunity, and to improve their financial literacy.
 We provide strategies and guidance rather than trying to time the market, picking stocks or selecting next year’s star fund manager.
 In particular, we aim to inform investors about markets, regulations, structures and useful ideas.